learosema/a11y-learnings/accessible-ux-design/a11y-inclusive-design/seven-principles-of-universal-design.md

 - 6b.
 Use reasonable operating forces.
 - 6c.
 Minimize repetitive actions.
 - 6d.
 Minimize sustained physical effort.

+### Good examples for the web

+- A web site has a "skip to main content" link at the top, allowing keyboard users to avoid tabbing through all of the links in the header and navigation.
+- A web site has good heading and landmark structure (importantly, the content starts with an <h1> heading, inside a <main> landmark, among others), allowing screen reader users to navigate by headings and landmarks to the part of the page they're interested in.

 ## Principle Seven: Size and Space for Approach and Use